Morphan1/Voxalia/README.md

 - ModelToVMDConvertor -> converts any given model format (via AssImp) to VMD, the model format used by Voxalia.
 - SkeletalAnimationExtractor -> converts .dae animated models to reusable anim files.
+- VoxaliaServerSamplePlugin -> a sample of a C# powered plugin for the Voxalia server.

 ## FAQ